Smart6502/shard/README.md

 Type=Application
 ```

-Or you can use an xinit implementation, such as:
+Or you can use an xinit `implementation`, such as:
 ```
 rm ./.shard.log
 exec shard